-The emissions factor used is based on an assumption that each MDI contains 12g of HFC per MDI18.
+The emissions factor used is based on an assumption that each MDI contains 12g of HFC per MDI.
 The split of HFCs us calculated using UK NAEI assumption that 96% of MDIs are formulated with HFC-134a and 4% are formulated with HFC-227ea.

-Emissions from the use of electrical insulation and precision cleaning have been added for the 2017 inventory.
+Emissions from the use of electrical insulation and precision cleaning were added for the 2017 and 2018 inventories.
 Recalculations have also been made to add these emissions to the 2015 and 2016 inventories.